Published January 2012 | Edited September 19, 2024 | Updated December 11, 2024

 The 2023 meal and travel allowances are used to claim medical expenses, moving expenses, and the northern resident deductions on your personal tax return.
 You will find them here.

-The annual contribution limit increases to $7,000 in 2024, up from $6,000.
+The annual contribution limit remains at $7,000 in 2025.
 This Advisor.ca article explains how the increases can be calculated using CPI.
 It will remain at $7,000 until cumulative annual inflation increases equal $500.
 This usually takes 3 to 4 years but given current rates of inflation, it is expected to change again in 2026.
 Then it will move to $7,500.

 2015 - $10,000